myndatlas/myndatlas.github.io/_notes/Public/Welcome to the MyndAtlas Project Website.md

 ---
-title : Welcome to the MyndAtlas Project feed : show
+title : Welcome to the MyndAtlas Project Website feed : show
 permalink: /welcome
 date : 21-03-2023
 ---
 up:: [[§Notebooks📓]]
-# Welcome to the MyndAtlas Project
+# Welcome to the MyndAtlas Project Website

 This website is part of a project ([[¶The MyndAtlas Project]]) to document and explain my thinking about using a note system ([[✶Note-Systems]]) and create an explanatory example, of sorts.
 I am still working out how best to approach this piece of the puzzle with my current skill levels.